 Speed of Light:

 A fundamental property of sub-atomic elementary particles that means that behave as though they are spinning or rotating (although in reality they are not spinning at all).
-The concept has no direct analogue in the everyday world.
+The concept has no direct analog in the everyday world.
 Particles of spin ½ (e.g. electrons, positrons, neutrinos and quarks) make up all the matter in the universe, while particles with integer spin (0, 1 or 2) give rise to, or mediate, the forces operating between the matter particles (e.g. photons, gluons, W and Z bosons).

 A massive, luminous ball of gas or plasma, held together by its own gravity, that replenishes the heat it loses to space by means of nuclear energy generated in its core.
 Almost all of the elements heavier than hydrogen and helium were created by the nuclear fusion processes in stars.
 There are many different types of stars including binary stars, proto-stars, dwarf stars (like our nearest star which we call the Sun), supergiants, supernovas, neutron stars, pulsars, quasars, etc. There are a roughly estimated 10,000 billion billion stars (1022) in the observable universe.